2017-usfca-biol-395/CharlotteLopp-analysis-report-01-amplicons/Analysis_Report_01_amplicons.md

     ## 8 sample sequences were inferred from 239 input unique sequences.
     ## Key parameters: OMEGA_A = 1e-40, BAND_SIZE = 32, USE_QUALS = TRUE

+This is dereplication which means we are combining all identical sequencing reads into "unique sequences" with a corresponding "abundance:" the number of reads with that unique sequence (in this case, the number of sample sequences that were inferred from however many input unique sequences).
+Because dereplication was done within the DADA2 pipeline, a summary of the quality information associated with each unique seuqence was retained.
+The consensus quality profile of a unique sequence is the average of the positional qualities from the dereplicated reads.
+These quality profiles inform the error model of the subsequent denoising step, significanlty increasing DADA2's accuracy (Callahan *et al.*, 2016).

 ``` r
 # produce the 'site by species matrix'
 sequence_table <- makeSequenceTable(dada_forward_reads)